gd-arnold/playground/README.md

-# playground
+This project contains code I decided to keep for various reasons.

-An irrelevant project where I keep various code I wrote while learning
+You probably won't find anything useful here.